It was a San Miguel Shipping subsidiary that chartered MT Princess Empress

 When asked whether the oil tanker was taking the correct route, he said the MARINA had approved the route MT Princess Empress took.

-Greenpeace Philippines, Oceana, ands CEED asserted that such a disaster is likely to happen again if the country continues to rely on fossil fuel energy.
+Greenpeace Philippines, Oceana, and CEED asserted that such a disaster is likely to happen again if the country continues to rely on fossil fuel energy.

 “This incident is one of many that the fossil fuel industry has seemingly moved on from, while continuing to pass the burden onto affected communities.
 The least our government and whoever is responsible for the spill can do is to be completely transparent about the actual impacts, how much worse it can get, and what they are doing to mitigate this disaster,” said Greenpeace campaigner Jeff Chua.